shaloo/desc/docs/source/docs/thirdp_prov.rst

 Stripe
 ------

 Puttshack Cloud Payment API implementation will use Stripe to handle all payment transactions.
 Stripe also provides a dashboard to allow admin users to void transactions or issue refunds.
-To assist in PCI-compliance, Stripe can be used to render the credit card portion of a form and will send a transaction key to the Puttshack Cloud API implementation server to verify that a payment was successful or unsuccessful.
+To assist in PCI-compliance, Stripe can be used to render the credit card portion of a form and will send a transaction key to the :ref:`PSC<ref_c_PSC>` server to verify that a payment was successful or unsuccessful.

 **Payment Intents**